arilence/souls-like-death-counter/README.md

 This application aims to automatically track death counts among various souls-like games.
 The number of deaths is saved and continuously updated to a text file for easy access into OBS or other streaming softwares.

-It currently works with: DARK SOULS: Prepare To Die Edition, DARK SOULS: REMASTERED, and DARK SOULS III.
+It currently works with: DARK SOULS: Prepare To Die Edition, DARK SOULS: REMASTERED, DARK SOULS II: Scholar of the First Sin, and DARK SOULS III.

 ## Usage